2021 Schedule -All Sessions full.

 *if you register on the day of camp, be prepared to sign a waiver!
 See e-mail contact below.

 CANCELLATIONS-REFUNDS: Refunds granted less $30 administration fee for summer camps regardless of time of cancellation.
 No refunds for weather (unless campus is officially closed by college officials).
 Please plan ahead before signing up.
 No refunds for partial attendance.
 For refunds, see contacts below.

 WAITING LIST: For each camp that is full, a waiting list will be established.
-Generally, anywhere from 1-5 get into each camp in which a wait list is established.
+Generally, 1 or 2 get into each camp in which a wait list is established.

 CONTACTS: e-mail Coach Mark Yoshino for any questions relating to registration or camp information. email@example.com

 all sessions located outdoors on Courter Field.
 9AM -3PM